fmaste/Haskell/doc/Lambda.md

 - [Stanford Encyclopedia of Philosophy: The Lambda Calculus](https://plato.stanford.edu/entries/lambda-calculus/)
 - [CS 312 Recitation 26 The Lambda Calculus](https://www.cs.cornell.edu/courses/cs3110/2008fa/recitations/rec26.html)
 - [Lambda Calculus - Write You a Calculus](http://dev.stephendiehl.com/fun/003_lambda_calculus.html)
+- Barendregt, H. P. (1984) The Lambda Calculus: Its syntax and semantics.
+(Revised edn.)
+Studies in Logic and the Foundations of Mathematics, Vol. 103.
+North-Holland.

+# TODO:

+"During his talk at Codemotion Rome 2019, Jarek Ratajski reminded us of one of the most important results derived from Lambda Calculus: Church‘s proof that there are unsolvable problems – Hilbert’s Entscheidungsproblem – such as computable procedures which can decide whether two given terms convert to one another, as in Gödel’s first incompleteness theorem.

+"The barber is the “one who shaves all those, and those only, who do not shave themselves.”
+The question is, does the barber shave himself?"

+This means that our code can never be perfect and, worse still, that there is no code that can prove that.
+Despite that, we should keep coding and, above all, have fun with it."